Venkateshd279/AWS/Volume-detach-attach/README.md

-# This is the document about detach EBS Volume from AWS EC2 Instance and Attach to New Instance
+# This is the document about detaching EBS Volume from the AWS EC2 Instance and Attach to the New Instance

 # conditions

-- It should on same availability zone - both instance
+- It should be on the same availability zone - both instance

+- Here we are going to detach and attach the EBS volume.